All Hands on Deck (1961 film)

 All Hands on Deck is a 1961 American DeLuxe musical film in CinemaScope directed by Norman Taurog and starring Pat Boone as a naval officer.
 It is based on the novel Warm Bodies by Donald R. Morris.

 Plot

-Lt Donald (Pat Boone) of the US Navy is assigned to look after a troublesome sailor, Garfield (Buddy Hackett), who is from an oil-rich Indian tribe.
+Lieutenant Donald (Pat Boone) of the US Navy is assigned to look after a troublesome sailor, Garfield (Buddy Hackett), who is from an oil-rich Indian tribe.
 He also romances journalist Sally Hobson (Barbara Eden).